zephyrproject-rtos/zephyr/boards/renesas/ek_ra8m1/doc/index.rst

   - USB (Debug, Full Speed, High Speed)
   - External power supply (using surface mount clamp test points and power input vias)
+  - Note: There is a known issue on the EK-RA8M1 v1 board running as a USB host with high-speed USB devices.
+    A workarround solution is to remove/short circuit resistors R84 and R83 on the board (refer to `EK-RA8M1 v1 - Design Package`_).

 - Three Debug modes